jChenvan/naming-countries-game/README.md

 # Country Naming Game

 This frontend web app features a game which challenges you to name the countries of the world.
+This app is currently deployed [here](https://jchenvan.github.io/naming-countries-game/)

 *the available countries is currently incomplete*